 ii.
 Water Source:

 Desert snow brings a huge amount to water to the driest lands.
 When this snow melts, the water turns into water resource for agriculture and human use.
-This water also increase moisture in the soil and can also be utilized in Hydropower generation on small scale for populations living there.
+This water also increase moisture in the soil and can also utilize in Hydropower generation on small scale for populations living there.

 iii.
 Damage of Infrastructure: